baervers23/still-Membarr/README.md

 >  Also on this way there arent 2 accounts, so it dont get complicated with resetted password <br>

 >  [!TIP]
->  If you change the forgot URL in Jellyseerr you got forwarded when click the "forgot password" Link in Jellyseerr<br>[Example](/img/unbenannt.png)
+>  change URL in Jellyseerr and you got forwarded to discord when click on "forgot password" [Example](/img/unbenannt.png)<br>
 >  paste Discord Channel URL in Jellyseerr -> Settings -> Jellyfin -> forgot password URL  <br>

 Modifications & Changes:<br>